Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #>   |                                                                         |                                                                 |   0%  |                                                                         |=================================================================| 100%
 ```

-We can now fit a random forest model by using all computing power we have:
+We can now fit a random forest model by using all the computing power available to us:

 ```r